f5devcentral/f5-rseries-training/docs/rseries_security.rst

     r10900-1(config)#

-The **store-tls** option stores the private key and self-signed certificate in system/aaa/tls/config/key and system/aaa/tls/config/certificate instead of returning in the CLI output.
+The **store-tls** option when set to **true**, stores the private key and self-signed certificate in system/aaa/tls/config/key and system/aaa/tls/config/certificate instead of returning the vlaues only in the CLI output.
 If you would prefer to have the keys returned in the CLI output and not stored in the system, then set **store-tls false** as seen below.

 .. code-block:: bash